Seitan Stew

 • 2 stalks celery

-• 2 cups cups vegetable broth (I prepare it with the vegetable granulate)
+• 2 cups vegetable broth (I prepare it with granulated vegetable broth)

 • 2 tbsp soy sauce